 7. Performance Bonus - MBDA's overall mission is to foster the expansion of all minority firms in the U.S. economy.
 Historical data indicates minority-owned firms have yet to reach scalability in terms of size such that a discernable and nationwide impact can be measured by the U.S. Census Bureau.
-For example, in the 2002 Survey of Minority-Owned Businesses, the U.S. Census Bureau estimated nearly 4 million minority-owned firms however, only 3% of these firms generated more than \$1 million in annual revenues.
-Furthermore, prior economic models project a continued expansion of the U.S. economy.
-However contribution levels of larger MBEs with annual revenues in excess of \$1 million remain stagnant.
+For example, in the 2002 report Survey of Minority-Owned Businesses, the U.S. Census Bureau estimated nearly 4 million minority-owned firms however, only 3% of these firms generated more than \$1 million in annual revenues.
+Furthermore, prior economic models project a continued expansion of the U.S. economy however MBE contribution levels as it relates to larger MBEs with annual revenues in excess of \$1 million remain stagnant.